Skip to main content

 According to the Florida House of Representatives website, the projected revenue loss for municipalities would be about 14 billion per year, but this amount is essentially equal to the amount of extra spending which state municipalities have taken on since calendar year 2021.
 To combat this extra spending, in early 2025, Governor DeSantis established the Florida Department of Government Efficiency (aka “Florida DOGE”) to audit state agencies and local governments to eliminate waste, improve accountability, and reduce spending.
 Also, as the State of Florida will be not using sales tax revenues to fund any shortfall of property tax revenues, local municipalities are considering "unbundling" services covered under property taxes, such as fire rescue, waste water management, trash pickup, etc…, and sending separate bills to residents to pay for these services.

-• What are the “Next Steps” to Approve the Resolutions?
+• What are the “Next Steps” to Advance the Resolutions?

-• If Passed, Could the Resolutions Impact Florida Home Values?
+• If (Eventually) Passed, Could the Resolutions Impact Florida Home Values?

 The simple answer is yes.
 As property taxes represent a significant on-going expense of owning a home, reducing or removing property taxes on the same home would make it more affordable in terms of the monthly payment, as taxes are often included in your monthly mortgage payment (via an escrow account).
 As monthly payments reduce, this means that buyers would be able to afford a more expensive home via the same monthly payment.
 The National Association of Realtors economic research team recently published an article (view here) stating that Florida home prices could rise 7%- 9% if the amendment is passed.
 Any price increase would instantly place a greater financial burden on renters and first-time home buyers.